AdamLevin7/labcodes/VectorOverlay/Example_VectorOverlay.md

 [convertdata](https://github.com/USCBiomechanicsLab/labcodes/blob/master/Documentation_General.md#function-convertdata)

 ### Run Vector Overlay
-Run the vector overlay function after setting up all of the appropriate variables above.
+Run the vector overlay function after setting up all of the appropriate variables/input arguments.
 The video will be saved in the same path that was specified for the original video defined by path_video and file1_video

 ```